HarjotMangat/Autonomous_Navigation/README.md

         `echo “export TURTLEBOT3_MODEL=waffle_depth” >> ~/.bashrc`

+    * Build C++ Sim:

+        install dependencies: `sudo apt-get install libeigen3-dev libboost-python-dev libboost-system-dev python3-dev inkscape python3-pip gnuplot-qt`

+        change to GA3C directory `cd GA3C/`

+        build sim with `bash build.sh` (or `bash build_avx.sh` if the processor supports AVX)

 # Usage

-The interaction is done through the shell scripts in GA3C/ga3c directory.
+The interaction is done through the shell scripts in GA3C directory.

 The following instructions are from the GA3C readme

 ## How to Train a model from Scratch? ##

-Run `sh _clean.sh` first, and then `sh _train.sh`.
+Run `sh _clean.sh` first, and then `sh _train_gz.sh` or `sh _train_Csim.sh` depending on if you want to train on Gazebo sim or C++ sim.
+The Gazebo sim is slower, but uses realisitc ROS2 functionality, the C++ sim is lightweight and trains very quickly.
 The script `_clean.sh` cleans the checkpoints folder, which contains the network models saved during the training process, as well as removing `results.txt`, which is a log of scores achieved during training.

 `sh _train.sh` launches the training procedure, following the parameters in `Config.py`.
 You can modify the training parameters directly in `Config.py`, or pass them as arguements to `_train.sh`.
-E.g., launching `sh _train.sh AGENTS=10 TRAINERS=2 PREDICTORS=2` overwrites the starting values of the number of agents, trainers, and predictors in `Config.py` with the ones passed as arguments.
+E.g., launching `sh _train_gz.sh AGENTS=10 TRAINERS=2 PREDICTORS=2` or `sh _train_Csim.sh AGENTS=10 TRAINERS=2 PREDICTORS=2` overwrites the starting values of the number of agents, trainers, and predictors in `Config.py` with the ones passed as arguments.

 To stop the training procedure, adjust `EPISODES` in `Config.py` properly, or simply use ctrl + c.